-Brent crude oil prices climbed to nine-month highs as worries that Iran might interrupt supply outweighed concerns about the health of the global economy.
+Brent crude oil prices climbed for a third straight day, hitting their highest since May 2, as worries that Iran might interrupt supply outweighed concerns about the health of the global economy.

 A new wave of worries over Greece, after the initial relief following Tuesday’s approval of a second bailout package, added to the uncertain tone for stocks and the euro and caused nervous investors to step back into low-risk U.S. government debt.

-Although approval of the 130 billion euro rescue deal meant that Greece has probably avoided imminent default, many analysts doubt the country can be put on a sustainable footing.
+Although approval of the 130 billion euro rescue deal meant Greece has probably avoided imminent default, many analysts doubt its finances can be put on a sustainable footing.